-There's a lot of discussion of the role that keywords play in creating effective, powerful, compelling executive resumes.
-Many resume writers advise that keywords are absolutely necessary in any strong document—and that executive resumes without those magic keywords will doom your hopes of getting an interview.
+There's a lot of discussion of the role that keywords play in creating an effective, powerful, and compelling CIO resume.
+Many IT resume writers advise that keywords are absolutely necessary in any strong document—and that a CIO resume without those magic keywords will doom your hopes of getting an interview.

-I don't agree with that position, and I'd like to present a few thoughts on keywords, to help you build an effective strategy for your executive resume and job search.
+I don't agree with that position, and I'd like to present a few thoughts on keywords, to help you build an effective strategy for your CIO resume and job search.

 Much of the discussion revolves around the need to create resumes that will get through Applicant Tracking Systems (ATS).
 So, the first question is:

 1) How do Applicant Tracking Systems select candidates?

 I'd love to give you a definitive answer to this question.
 But the situation is somewhat analogous to Google search.
 Google is a black box.
 While they give some information, their algorithms are proprietary.
 That makes gaming the system much more difficult, which is a good thing.
 But it does mean that the old style SEO strategies of keyword stuffing will cause far more harm than good with today's Google.

 Google is looking for clear writing in which keywords are used naturally—writing that will be natural for human readers, rather than the incredibly stilted SEO-based writing of a few years ago.